You are here

 Why didn't you come to the party?

-- Ask students if they've ever had parties.
-If they have, tell them to share experiences with the class.
+- Ask students if they've ever had a party.
+If they have, tell them to share their experiences with the class.
 If they haven't, explain to them what a party is.

-- Tell students to remember the last party they had.
-Some guests were invited but some didn't come.
+- Tell students to 'remember' the class party they had last week.
+All the students in the class were invited but some didn't come.

-- Divide class into two parts, A students who attended the party and B students who didn't attend.
+- Divide the class into A students who attended the party, and B students who didn't attend.

-- Be careful to keep the students changing partners.
+- Make sure to keep the students changing partners.
 The A students could also tell the B student about the party.